All Episodes

 I really think this kind of stuff imprisons them.

-So it's either a combination of fear that any criticism of Obama is going to come back on them and and harm them.
+So it's either a combination of fear that any criticism of Obama is going to come back on them and harm them, or else they are buying in and believing the myths that they read and watch in drive-by media.

-They may in fact actually think they are in a minority.
+They may, in fact, actually think they are in a minority.

-They may actually think that most people think that they're kooks, weirdos, and oddballs in a popularity sense I mean they may not have since it's outside the beltway where these truths are, I find all this hard to believe, but it's anything's possible.
+They may not have, since it's outside the belt where these truths are, I find all this hard to believe, but anything's possible.

-Some something has to explain why there is no Republican Party, real opposition or pushback.
+Something has to explain why there is no Republican Party, real opposition or pushback.

 Back to the phones we go.